network-unit-testing-system/nuts/README.md

 `label`: Additional identifier that can be used to distinguish between multiple occurrences of the same test class in a test bundle.

-`test_execution`: Data that is exposed as part of the `nuts_parameters` fixture.
+`test_execution`: Data that is exposed as part of the `nuts_parameters` property (explanation see below).
 By convention this contains additional information that is passed directly to the nornir task in the background.
 Therefore the key-value pairs must be consistent with the key-value pairs of the specific nornir task.
 As an example, the test definition `napalm_ping.py` calls a nornir task to execute napalm's ping-command.
 This allows the additional `max_drop` parameter in `test execution`, since it is in turn pre-defined by napalm.

 `test_data`: Data that is used to parametrize the tests in the test class which have the `pytest.mark.nuts` annotation.
-It is additionally exposed as a part of the `nuts_parameters` fixture.
+It is additionally part of the `nuts_parameters` property.

 ### Examples
 Example of a test bundle for `TestNetmikoCdpNeighbors` which tests that `R1` is a CDP Neighbor of both `R2` and `R3`.